sr4001/simplemindedrobot/content/blog/ai-artificial-but-not-so-intelligent/index.md

 contributors:
   - Scot Campbell
 date: 2024-08-22 00:00:00+00:00
-description: Explore the limits of AI systems and why they fall short of true intelligence, despite their impressive capabilities in pattern recognition and data processing.
+description: Explore the limitations of AI's intelligence, where it fails, and what needs to improve for future advancements.
 draft: false
 homepage: false
 lastmod: 2024-08-22 00:00:00+00:00
 pinned: false
 seo:
   canonical: https://sr4001.net.//blog/ai-artificial-but-not-so-intelligent/
-  description: Explore the limits of AI systems and why they fall short of true intelligence,
+  description: Explore the limitations of AI's intelligence, where it fails, and what needs to improve for future advancements.
-    despite their impressive capabilities in pattern recognition and data processing.
   noindex: false
-  title: "AI: Artificial but not so Intelligent - The Limits of Current AI Systems"
+  title: "AI: Artificial but Not So Intelligent - Limitations and Challenges"
 summary: Explore the limits of AI systems and why they fall short of true intelligence, despite their impressive capabilities in pattern recognition and data processing.
 tags:
   - AI limitations
   - machine learning